IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 #Application Background
 Our fancy pants application is going to blow minds by creating and transferring marbles between two users.
-We are going to do this in Node.JS and a little bit of GoLang.
+We are going to do this in Node.JS and a bit of GoLang.
 The backend of this application will be the GoLang code running in our Open Blockchain Peer network.
 From here on out the GoLang code will be referred to as 'Chaincode' or 'cc'.
 The chaincode itself will create a marble by storing it to the chaincode state.